 They hear “Ahd,” and they ask where I’m from.
 They hear Saudi Arabia, and their head starts to spin; I watch it happen every time.
 I’m not doing or saying or wearing what women from Saudi Arabia do or say or wear.
 How can this be?
 They become uncomfortable when things don’t fit conveniently into the foundations their grandfathers laid out for them as little boys.
 And so, like good grandsons and upstanding cultural citizens, they push on with questions.
 They probe, they invade my personal space, and they interrupt what could have been a half-decent conversation in order to resolve their pressing issue re how I exist as I do (outside the margins etched into their minds regarding me and my “type”).

-My name ties me to a place and a story I don’t always want to be part of.
 I often think of how much easier it would be if I didn’t have to deal with so many assumptions all the time, how much less exhausted I would feel.
 My name binds me to a language considered that of killers.
-Words like “Allah” and “Jihad,” misused and misunderstood only to be plastered across international screens and headlines, resting violently like that in people’s living rooms and pockets, making homes in their minds.
+Words like “Allah” and “Jihad,” misused and misunderstood only to be plastered across screens and headlines, resting violently in people’s pockets and living rooms — making homes in their minds.
 The Arabic language has been accused by the western world of committing a gross crime.
-And in adhering to this biased narrative, we deny all the beauty and strength that the language has to offer – all that it’s given in the past.
+And in adhering to this biased and inaccurate narrative, we deny all the beauty and strength that the language has to offer – all that it’s given in the past.
 We forget the music of Um Kalthoom, Fairuz, and Abdelhaleem.
 We forget the writings of Gibran and Darwish.
 We forget the waves of succulent words – of poetic tenses and meanings that simply cannot be translated into any other tongue.
 The poetry living within the Arabic language is undeniable.
 And poets (generally speaking) don’t kill people; they kill fantasies.

 Each image described in a poem, each sound expressed within its lines forms an offering.
 The offering is that of an original experience – an experience that changes every time the poem is read, no matter if read by the same reader.
 Each line of a poem carries in it a small death – a contained end.
 And the reader subtly experiences all of these ends, feels them as he or she continues to move through a poem.
 The larger end, of course, being that of the collective offering – that of the poem itself.
 Poetry is rooted in reality – in accepting change, complexity, and most importantly: endings.
 Fantasy, on the other hand, is rooted in the unlimited, the unending, and the unreal.
 It can only live, isolated in our imaginations.

 My Arabic name, when spoken to these men, immediately erases the fantasy of me.
-I love it for that, despite all the other burdens it forces me to carry.
+I love it for that.
 I also love its meaning in the language: Ahd means promise, or covenant.
 My name represents the way I want to live my life.
 I want to live with dignity, with truth, and with love.
-I promise myself to live in the ways that please me firstly and fore mostly – not in ways that please Saudi, or occidental societies, and certainly not in ways that please men.
+I promise myself to live in the ways that please me firstly and fore mostly – not in ways that please Arab or Western societies, and certainly not in ways that please men.